owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 As a more sophisticated model we took a bi-LSTM architecture.
 We ran the experiments based on [Guillaume Genthial's](https://github.com/guillaumegenthial) implementation of [bi-LSTM+CRF arhitecture for Named Entity Recognition](https://github.com/guillaumegenthial/sequence_tagging).
 Guillaume precisely explains his code in this [blogpost](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html)

-While CRF was not that helpful in determiners correction task as on NER, the embeddings for characters and words obtained from bi-LSTM helped to increase f1-score from 69% obtained by [Window classification model](https://github.com/owoshch/english_determiners_checker) to 75%.
-However, next step should be adding attention and an attempt to train this architecture on a larger dataset
+While CRF was not that helpful in the determiners correction task as on NER, the embeddings for characters and words obtained from bi-LSTM helped to increase f1-score from 69% obtained by [window classification model](https://github.com/owoshch/english_determiners_checker) to 75%.
+However, next steps should be adding attention and an attempt to train this architecture on a larger dataset.

 * bi-LSTM+CRF
 - DEV f1-score: 76.26